ANCIENT EGYPTIAN COLLARS

-Year 5 worked in groups of 6 to create these life-size, mixed media, sarcophagi/sarcophaguses!
+Year 5 worked in groups of 6 to create these life-size, mixed media, sarcophagi/ sarcophaguses!

-Take one child and get them to lie on a long, thick strip of paper.
-Get other children in their group to draw around them.
 Divide up the shape into 6 equal parts and, using thin, small candles, ask the children to draw designs inspired by hieroglyphics and ancient Egyptian coffins.

 Finally, give the children oil pastels to add more detail to their designs.

 I ordered this papyrus online, although you can make your own version from scratch of course!

 My class created these sacred animal images using black pens and pastels.